mjf1406/viziers-vault-app/README.md

 ### p0

 -   [ ] set up custom urls in settings
--   [ ] integrate custom urls into spellbook CSVs and reference URLSs
+-   [ ] integrate custom urls into spellbook CSVs and reference URLs
+    -   [ ] is there a way to get these custom URLs to work with the shared pages?

 ## Change Log